Extensive

 incur short-term costs but send a strong message about its values.
 This type of

-signalling informs stakeholders not only about the company’s priorities but
+signalling informs key players not only about the company’s priorities but also

-also its long-term reliability.
-It suggests a strategic shift from solely
+its long-term reliability.
+It suggests a strategic shift from solely economic

 In this